 Every day your cat’s paws come into contact with the surrounding environment, which can transfer pathogens onto the paws as well as pathogens from the floor onto surfaces.
 But how dirty are a cat’s paws and how does this contamination occur in the first place?

-Organisms are living life forms which include parasites, protozoa, bacteria and fungi and are everywhere, in the air, on surfaces, floors as well as in and on our bodies.
+Organisms are living life forms that include parasites, protozoa, bacteria and fungi and are everywhere, in the air, on surfaces, floors as well as in and on our bodies.
 Viruses are also everywhere but are not technically living, however, for the sake of ease, are included in the above definition of an organism.

 Our immune system does a good job keeping most organisms in check.
 Many organisms are not harmful to humans or animals, in fact, our bodies contain a flora of helpful bacteria on the skin as well as the intestinal and genital tracts which help to digest food as well as keep pathogenic (disease-causing organisms) in check.